Joey's Song (CD series)

-Joey’s Song raises money for epilepsy research and programs in honor of four-year-old Joey Gomoll, who passed one week shy of his fifth birthday from a rare form of the disease called Dravet Syndrome.
-Grammy winners, Top 40 hitmakers, and special guests donate their time to perform at benefit concerts to raise awareness about epilepsy, which affects more people than multiple sclerosis, cerebral palsy, muscular dystrophy and Parkinson’s disease COMBINED.

-Joey’s Song events have grown substantially since the organization started in 2010, showcasing artists such as Butch Vig and Duke Erikson of Garbage, musicians from Soul Asylum and Fountains of Wayne, Belly, and many more.
-More than 100 artists have contributed original and rare musical content to the Joey’s Song series of compilation CDs.

 Joey's Song is the name of a series of music compilation CDs featuring nationally and internationally known artists who are donating their music to help raise awareness and monies to fight epilepsy.
 The Joey's Song CD series was launched by The Joseph Gomoll Foundation.
 The Joseph Gomoll Foundation was started in April 2010 following the death of 4-year-old Joey Gomoll.
 Over 100 artists have agreed to support and contribute original and rare musical content to the Joey's Song series of CDs.

-About Joey
+History

-Joey's Song was set up as a tribute to honor Joseph Martin Gomoll who died unexpectedly on March 30, 2010 just shy of his 5th birthday.
+Joey's Song was set up as a tribute to honor Joseph Martin Gomoll who died unexpectedly on March 30, 2010, aged 4.
 Joey was afflicted with Dravet’s Syndrome, a rare form of epilepsy, his entire life.
-Joey had a love for music and it was a big part of his life.
-The CD series is a perfect way to remember him as he could often be seen laughing, smiling, singing or dancing to music.

 Aims and aspirations of the Joey's Song CD series

 Since 2011, The Joseph Gomoll Foundation, headquartered in Wisconsin, has been releasing a series of CDs called Joey’s Song.
 All money raised is directly benefiting children with special needs and those suffering from seizures.
 The CDs feature donated rare and unreleased songs from major recording acts from around the world.
 There is a companion series of CDs of children’s music as well, most recorded specifically for Joey’s Song.

 The Foundation is planning to release multiple CDs annually.
-A successful series of CDs will result in thousands of dollars annually being targeted for epilepsy research and awareness!
-The Foundation’s goal is to truly make a difference in the lives of children with special needs and all those suffering from seizures.

 Joey's Song: Volume 1 track listing

 Volume 1 was released January 25, 2011.
-It features rare and unreleased songs from major recording acts from around the world.
-The CD contains multiple Grammy/Oscar nominated artists and others who are legends in their field.
+It features rare and unreleased songs from recording acts.